-Wastewater samples are collected from wastewater treatment plants across both the North and South islands of New Zealand.
-In addition, in Auckland there are a small number of sample sites that are pump stations and manholes.
+Wastewater samples are collected from wastewater treatment plants across both the North and South Island of New Zealand.
 Most sites are sampled at least weekly between Monday and Thursday of any given week.
 The number of sites and frequency of collection varies over time.
-Grab or 24-hour composite samples are collected.
+Grab or 24 hr composite samples are collected.